Xunius/Trenches/README.md

-The game TRENCHES is a tower defence game with some modified flavours added to the game play, most notably, unlike in conventional tower defence games where incoming enemies are unable to attack and destroy the defending units, the players defences are at constant risk, like real soldiers in battle field trenches.
+The game TRENCHES is a tower defence game with some modified flavours added to the game play, most notably, unlike in conventional tower defence games where incoming enemies are unable to attack and destroy the defending units, the players defences are at constant risks, like real soldiers in battle field trenches.

 Another major change to the game play is defending units are not strictly
-static: once a soldier runs out of ammo, he will move to a nearby ammobox and reload; should a army doctor finds a wounded fellow, he will come over and heal the wound.
+static: once a soldier runs out of ammo, he will move to a nearby ammobox and reload; should a army doctor find a wounded fellow, he will come over and heal the wound.
 After reload, soldier will return back to his original slot, and army doctor will just stay where he is, until next medic care call is issued.